 Professor Paul Abel

-As a teenager, Professor Paul Abel began boxing, kindling a lifelong passion for martial arts.
+Professor Abel started boxing as a teenager, kindling a lifelong passion for martial arts.
 In 1993, he started training Muay Thai and fought in both amateur and professional rings.
-The course of Paul’s life was forever altered when, in 1994, he joined the legendary Grappling Arts Academy.
-Under the tutelage of Sylvain Mulroney, Paul competed extensively, winning challenge matches, club, regional and later international titles.
-By 1996, Paul and Sylvain were organizing and promoting grappling seminars, with the intent of providing high calibre instruction to as wide an audience as possible.
-Paul’s work as a seminar promoter granted him the unique opportunity to train privately with legends such as the Royce Gracie, the Machado brothers, Ken Shamrock and Gokor Chivichyan among others.
+Then in 1994, Paul joined the legendary Grappling Arts Academy.
+Under the tutelage of Sylvain Mulroney, Paul competed extensively, participating in challenge matches, going on to win club, regional and, later, international titles.
+By 1996, Paul and Sylvain were organizing and promoting grappling seminars, with the intent of providing high calibre instruction to a growing number of interested parties.
+Paul’s work as a seminar promoter granted him the unique opportunity to train privately with legends such as Royce Gracie, the Machado brothers, Ken Shamrock and Gokor Chivichyan, just to name a few.

 In 2007, Professor Abel became the first Canadian ever to be promoted to black belt by Royler Gracie.
 He still travels several times per year to train with Master Gracie, to continue to increase his knowledge, and also has the privilege of regularly welcoming both Royler Gracie and David Adiv to his academy in Prince Edward Island so that his students can experience the highest level of instruction.